 In most areas of the country, private Medicare Advantage plans are available as an alternative to Original Medicare.
 People who enroll in Original Medicare get their coverage directly from the federal government, and have access to a nationwide network of providers.
-But Original Medicare enrollees need supplemental coverage (from an employer-sponsored plan, Medicaid, or privately purchased plans) for things like prescription drugs and out-of-pocket costs.
+But Original Medicare enrollees need supplemental coverage (from an employer-sponsored plan, Medicaid, or privately purchased plans) for for prescription drugs and to reduce and cap out-of-pocket costs.

-Original Medicare includes Medicare Parts A and B. Medicare Advantage includes all of the benefits of Medicare Parts A and B, and Advantage plans typically have additional benefits, such as integrated Part D prescription drug coverage and extras like dental and vision.
-But provider networks are limited with Medicare Advantage, and out-of-pocket costs are often higher than they would be under Original Medicare plus a Medigap plan.
-There are pros and cons to either option, and no single solution that works for everyone.
+Original Medicare includes Medicare Parts A and B. Medicare Advantage enrollment includes all of the benefits of Medicare Parts A and B, and Medicare Advantage plans typically have additional benefits, such as integrated Part D prescription drug coverage and extras like dental and vision.
+But provider networks are limited in Medicare Advantage plans, and out-of-pocket costs are often higher than they would be under Original Medicare plus a Medigap plan.
+There are pros and cons to either option, and no single solution works for everyone.

-Only 18 percent of Medicare beneficiaries in Oklahoma were enrolled in Medicare Advantage plans as of 2017, compared with an average of 33 percent nationwide.
-As of November 2018, there were 140,692 Oklahoma Medicare beneficiaries with private Medicare plans (as opposed to Original Medicare; that figure does not include people who had private coverage to supplement Original Medicare).
-The other 582,225 enrollees had Original Medicare.
+Only 18 percent of beneficiaries of Medicare in Oklahoma were enrolled in Medicare Advantage plans as of 2018, compared with an average of 34 percent nationwide.
+But by mid-2020, enrollment in Medicare Advantage plans in Oklahoma had grown to about a quarter of the state’s total Medicare population.
+As of July 2020, there were 190,175 enrollees in Medicare Advantage plans in Oklahoma.
+The other 559,779 enrollees had Original Medicare.

-For 2019, Medicare Advantage availability ranges from just two plans in Beaver, Ellis, Greer, Harmon, and Texas counties, to 27 plans in Tulsa County.
+For 2020, the availability of Medicare Advantage plans in Oklahoma ranges from just two plans in Beaver, Ellis, Greer, Harmon, and Texas counties, to 30 plans in Tulsa County.

 Medicare’s annual election period (October 15 to December 7 each year) allows Medicare beneficiaries the chance to switch between Medicare Advantage and Original Medicare (and add, drop, or switch to a different Medicare Part D prescription plan).
-As of 2019, Medicare Advantage enrollees also have the option to switch to a different Advantage plan or to Original Medicare during the Medicare Advantage open enrollment period, which runs from January 1 to March 31.
+People who are already enrolled in Medicare Advantage plans also have the option to switch to a different Advantage plan or to Original Medicare during the Medicare Advantage open enrollment period, which runs from January 1 to March 31.

 Medigap in Oklahoma